TanStack/query/README.md

   - If you want to force the query to prefetch again, you can pass the `force: true` option in the query config
 - If the query does not exist, it will be created and immediately be marked as stale. **If this created query is not utilized by a query hook in the `cacheTime` (defaults to 5 minutes), the query will be garbage collected**.

-> The difference between using `prefetchQuery` and `updateQuery` is that `prefetchQuery` is async and will ensure that duplicate requests for this query are not created with `useQuery` instances for the same query are rendered while the data is fetching.
+> The difference between using `prefetchQuery` and `setQueryData` is that `prefetchQuery` is async and will ensure that duplicate requests for this query are not created with `useQuery` instances for the same query are rendered while the data is fetching.

 ```js
 import { queryCache } from 'react-query'